markomlikota/markomlikota.github.io/index.markdown

 Hi!

-I'm an assistant professor at the Economics Department of the Geneva Graduate Institute (<i>Institut de hautes études internationales et du développement, IHEID</i>).
+I'm an Assistant Professor of Economics at the Geneva Graduate Institute (<i>Institut de hautes études internationales et du développement, IHEID</i>).
 <!--
 I'm also engaged in the BCC Programme ...
 In 2022 and 2024-2025, I also held consulting positions at the European Central Bank.